 - You’ll have a lot of sauce left over…we served it over noodles for the kids if I remember right.

 Trust me, it was yummy – so yummy I guess I didn’t even snap a single shot!
+Check out this video if your kids to learn some knife skills?

 9. Spicy Chicken Curry in Red Sauce